cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/_index.md

 ## Manually Disconnect a Pentest Finding from a Ticket

-If you wish to disconnect a pentest finding from a ticket, you can do so by following these steps:
+You can manually disconnect a pentest finding from a ticket by following these steps:

 1. Navigate to the pentest finding in the Cobalt UI
 2. In the "External Tickets" section of the sidebar on the right side of the screen, hover over the ticket you wish to disconnect so that the "Disconnect" button appears